 PayHero records annual leave in weeks in line with the latest guidance from MBIE.
 This ensures employees get their mandated four weeks of leave if their work patterns change.

 For employees who work regular weeks, converting from hours or days to weeks is just a simple division.
+For example, an employee who works 40 hours per week and has 140 hours of leave due would have 140 / 40 = 3.5 weeks of annual leave.

 PayHero does not need to know how much leave has been accrued over the last year.
 It is only interested in leave Due.
 This means that an employee who has been with you for less than a year and has not taken leave will simply have a zero balance.

-For employees who have been with you for more than a year, their entitlement is simply four weeks for every leave anniversary they have crossed.
-For example, an employee that has been with you for between 5 and 6 years has crossed 5 anniversaries so has become entitled to 5 x 4 weeks = 20 weeks of leave.
+For example, an employee that has been with you for between 5.5 years has crossed 5 anniversaries so has become entitled to 5 x 4 weeks = 20 weeks of leave.
 This is the case regardless of how their leave patterns have changed over that time.

 Deduct the leave taken from the leave entitlement and you have the value to load into PayHero.